Every job seeker faces an interview in his life multiple times and every time he searches google how to ace an interview?.

 When you are hired

-If you are hired, you need to fulfil your promises.
-It would be best if you always try 110 per cent.
+If you are hired, you need to fulfill your promises.
+It would be best if you always try 110 percent.
 An accurate note of being comfortable in the interview and still seeking a job: You shine yourself in every situation that you accept.

 Take the initiative to do more, no matter how much you get paid or how much responsibility and work you get.
 The more you prepare for your work, in the future you will find that every job you have.
 Do not worry, keep working hard and it’s going to pay.